eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/development-view/aas/bridge.md

 ## KA-AAS Bridge

-Exposing substructures of the distributed knowledge graph via the AAS APIs is possible by implementing [a mapper](https://github.com/catenax-ng/product-knowledge/tree/main/dataspace/aas-bridge/src/main/java/io/catenax/knowledge/dataspace/aasbridge/aspects) and registering it in the KA-AAS Bridge.
-For each submodel template, there will be a combination of
+Exposing substructures of the distributed knowledge graph via the AAS APIs is possible by deploying the [KA-AAS-Bridge](https://github.com/eclipse-tractusx/knowledge-agents-aas-bridge).
+This generic tool can be used to expose the graphs structures as AAS by configuring a set of mappings.
+Each consists of two components

 * a SPARQL query extracting "flat" information out of the virtual graph
-* a shell/submodel template providing the basic structure of the target AAS
+* a mapping configuration providing the basic structure of the target AAS
-* a mapper class which populates the query results into the AAS representation

-To reduce the complexity of implementing new mappings, a mechanism that works on configuration only will be integrated into the KA-AAS Bridge in the future.

-[FAAAST framework](https://github.com/FraunhoferIOSB/FAAAST-Service/) is used as SDK providing the AAS tooling required for the implementation of all relevant AAS-APIs.
+These two components must be closely coordinated with each other.
+The query is executed against an internal SPARQL-endpoint configured by the data provider.
+Its response (XML) is then digested by the [aas4j-transformation-library](https://github.com/eclipse-aas4j/aas4j-transformation-library) and transformed into AAS-native structures.
+This is executed at runtime whenever a request hits the AAS-APIs of the bridge so that the ground truth remains in the RDF-graph (or the persistence it was virtualized from, see above).
+[FAAAST framework](https://github.com/FraunhoferIOSB/FAAAST-Service/) provides the AAS-tooling required for the implementation of all relevant AAS-APIs.
+The library ships with four default mappings for Traceability-related Aspect-Models but is not restricted to these.
+Details on the KA-AAS-bridge's deployment can (soon) be found in [its documentation](https://github.com/eclipse-tractusx/knowledge-agents-aas-bridge/blob/main/README.md).

 <sub><sup>(C) 2021,2023 Contributors to the Eclipse Foundation.
 SPDX-License-Identifier: CC-BY-4.0</sup></sub>